bitovi/academy/src/react-vite/09-making-http-requests/making-http-requests.md

-@page learn-react-vite/making-http-requests Making HTTP Requests
+@page learn-react/making-http-requests Making HTTP Requests
-@parent learn-react-vite 9
+@parent learn-react 9
 @outline 2

 @description Learn about how to make `fetch` requests and render requested data in React components.